Metehan120/CRYSTALYST/README.md

 ## Overview

 AtomCrypte is a robust encryption library that combines multiple cryptographic techniques to provide state-of-the-art security with configurable parameters.
-It supports parallel processing, GPU acceleration, and modular cryptographic components, enabling both performance and advanced customization.
+It supports parallel processing, and modular cryptographic components, enabling both performance and advanced customization.

 ---